📚 Learning Guide

 Choose the Best Answer

-Pressure decreases with altitude due to the decrease in fluid density.
+Pressure decreases with altitude due to decreasing density and gravitational pull.

-Pressure decreases with altitude due to the increase in fluid density.
+Pressure decreases with altitude due to the increase in temperature.

 Understanding the Answer